 Emergency Rental Assistance Program (ERA 1)

-The City of St. Louis Emergency Rental Assistance (ERA 1) Program is aimed at keeping families in their homes by helping income-eligible renters within the City of St. Louis who are past due in rent or utilities and have suffered financial hardship due to the COVID-19 pandemic.
+The City of St. Louis Emergency Rental Assistance (ERA-1) Program aimed at keeping families in their homes by helping income-eligible renters within the City of St. Louis who were past due in rent or utilities and suffered financial hardship due to the COVID-19 pandemic.

-The funding made available under this program will be used to make direct payments to landlords/utility providers on behalf of qualifying tenants.
+The funding made available under this program were used to make direct payments to landlords/utility providers on behalf of qualifying tenants.
 These payments:

-- May cover a tenant’s documented past-due rent only for the time period after March 13, 2020;
+- Covered a tenant’s documented past-due rent only for the time period after March 13, 2020;

-- Cannot exceed 12 months of assistance based on the household’s need;
+- Could not exceed 12 months of assistance based on the household’s need;

-- Utilities addressed via this program include: water and sewer, power, gas.
+- Utilities addressed via this program included: water and sewer, power, gas.

-- Other housing-related expenses addressed via this program include (on a case-by-case basis):
+- Other housing-related expenses addressed via this program included (on a case-by-case basis):

 - relocation expenses and rental fees of temporarily/permanently displaced households